 What are your favorite food memories?
+Share in the comments!

 Southern Goat Cheese Grits & Vegetable Bowl

-- 3 cups water
+6 cups water

-- 1 cup stone ground grits
+1 cup stone ground grits

-- 3 ounces goat cheese
+3 ounces goat cheese

-- 2 medium sweet potatoes, in 1-inch dice
+2 medium sweet potatoes, peeled and diced

 2 tablespoons extra-virgin olive oil, divided

 1/2 large onion, thinly sliced

-- 1/4 tsp red pepper flakes
+1/4 tsp red pepper flakes

-- 1 1/2 cups cooked black-eyed peas
+1 1/2 cups cooked black-eyed peas

-- In a medium bowl, toss sweet potatoes with 1 tablespoon olive oil, season with salt and pepper and spread evenly on a large baking sheet.
-Roast for 25-30 minutes total, flipping halfway, until tender and browned.
+Preheat oven to 400 degrees.
+Toss sweet potatoes with 1 tablespoon olive oil, season with salt and black pepper, and spread evenly on a baking sheet.
+Roast for 20 minutes, tossing halfway, until tender and golden.

 Divide the grits evenly between four bowls.
 Top with greens, sweet potatoes and black-eyed peas.
 Drizzle with salsa verde and serve.